Does the Feigel effect break the first law?

-I here re-analyse the QED prediction for the momentum transfer of the vacuum to an organometallic fluid contained in a tube (lenght $L$, radius $a$), a section of which is exposed to the fields, case (i) above.
+{\it Revised quantum electrodynamic analysis.} The problem with my analysis in \cite{Croze12} is that it only addressed half the system.
+Let us follow my treatment and consider a tube (lenght $L$, radius $a$) with open ends at atmospheric pressure.
 The region of the tube where the fields act is denoted as region 1.
-In this region the field induce magnetoelectric (ME) susceptibilities $\mu_{ij}$.
-The rest of the tube is denoted as region 2.
-The situation is depicted in figure \ref{magnetflow} below (not to scale).
+In this region the strong crossed fields induce magnetoelectric (ME) susceptibilities $\chi_{ij}$, just as light is observed to induce them in organometallic liquids \cite{RothRikken02}.
+The portion of the tube to the right of the ME region is denoted as region 2.
+The situation is depicted in figure \ref{magnetflow} below.

 We evaluate the electromagnetic force density in regions 1 and 2.
-In general this is given by:
+In general this is given by (Schwinger, 1998):

 where {\bf g} is the EM momentum density and {\bf T} is the EM stress tensor.
-In region 1, the fields cause the dielectric fluid to behave like a ME material with constitutive equations (note: I use Gaussian units throughout):
+In region 1, the fields cause the dielectric fluid to behave like a ME material with constitutive equations (Gaussian units throughout):

 where the $\X$ is the magnetoelectric susceptibility tensor, defined, in matrix form, by: